 Now you’re wondering, “How do I come up with these work/career achievements?”

-• It’s crucial that your achievements be put into context; hence the “improved” list I have provided you with above.
+• It’s crucial your achievements be put into context; hence the “improved” list I have provided you with above.
 The reader is able to understand what you did, how you did it, and over what time span it occurred.

 • Use as many facts or figures as possible.
 When you provide a hiring manager with figures or percentages, you are providing him/her with concrete and tangible numbers, instead of a vague description.